timfi/workshops/src/python-3/README.md

 ### Installing `pyright`

 To keep things simple we will opt to use `pyright` for this workshop as it is already integrated into the `Python`[^vscode-python] extension for VS Code.
 Tough it can also be used with other editors[^pyright-integration].
-If you are using PyCharm it also already contains a proprietary type checker. 😉
+If you are using PyCharm it also already contains a proprietary type checker[^pycharm-typehints]. 😉

 ### Using type annotations